๐Ÿ’ปParallel and Distributed Computing

 Why This Matters

-Distributed file systems are the backbone of modern computing infrastructure—from the cloud services you use daily to the massive data pipelines powering machine learning and scientific research.
-When you're tested on parallel and distributed computing, you're expected to understand not just what these systems are, but why they're architected the way they are.
-The exam will probe your understanding of fault tolerance, scalability, consistency models, and the fundamental trade-offs every distributed system must navigate.
+Distributed file systems are the backbone of modern computing infrastructure, from cloud services to the massive data pipelines powering machine learning and scientific research.
+When you're tested on parallel and distributed computing, you need to understand not just what these systems are, but why they're architected the way they are.
+Exams will probe your understanding of fault tolerance, scalability, consistency models, and the fundamental trade-offs every distributed system must navigate.

 Master-Based Architectures for Big Data